 And now for the good stuff – it's pancake time!

-The Old Sugar Mill is open from 9 AM to 3 PM on weekdays and 8 AM to 3 PM on weekends and holidays.
+The Old Sugar Mill is open from 8 AM to 4 PM daily.
 It is closed on Thanksgiving Day and Christmas Day.

 Sugar Mill Menu and Ordering Process